StuartJRussell/AxiSEM3D_Instaseis/README.md

 The AxiSEM3D executable and SLURM submission scripts that are included in the package are specific to the PALMA II cluster of the University of Muenster and should be replaced/edited.
 See the specific README files in the subdirectories for further guidance.

+Information on instaseis can be found at https://instaseis.net/.

 ## Quick example

 The following is a quick example of how to obtain an Instaseis database.